Most Expensive Share In India 2026

 Are high-priced shares risky to invest in?

-In contrast to other in expensive shares, costly shares may have a substantially lower risk.
+In contrast to other expensive shares, costly shares may have a substantially lower risk.
 The state of the market is not likely to have an impact on them.

 What is the second most expensive Indian stock?

-MRF is the second highest share price in India among Tyres, trading at INR 1,32,590 as of 29 April 2025 at a PE ratio of 32.2.
+Elcid Investment is the second-most-expensive share in India, trading at INR 1,25,399 as of 12 January 2026 at a PE ratio of 33x.